Enterlucent/plughub-tmp/CONTRIBUTING.md

 Many contributors wear multiple hats: a programmer might help with documentation, a technical writer might evangelize PlugHub at events, and a quality controller might propose new features.
 These roles are meant as a guide for organizing work, not as strict boundaries.

 When contributing, please remember that we adhere to the [Contributor Covenant Code of Conduct](../../.github/CODE_OF_CONDUCT.md), and we expect all community members to do the same.
 Take a moment to review this document if you haven’t already.

-Your update is excellent in tone, clarity, and spirit—it’s both welcoming and clear about expectations.
-It encourages community engagement while setting healthy boundaries, which is essential for open-source projects.
-Here are a few minor suggestions to make it even more professional and concise, while keeping your original intent:

 ## Evangelist